Capitol riot trial opens for Cowboys for Trump founder

 Griffin, one of three members of the Otero County Commission in southern New Mexico, is among a handful of riot defendants who either held public office or ran for a government leadership post in the 2 1/2 years before the attack.

-He is among only three riot defendants who have asked for a bench trial, which means a judge, not a jury, will decide his case.
-U.S. District Court Judge Trevor McFadden is scheduled to hear one day of testimony.
+He is among only three riot defendants who have asked for a bench trial, which means a judge will decide his case without a jury.

+Griffin, a 48-year-old former rodeo rider and former pastor, helped found a political committee called Cowboys for Trump.
+He had vowed to arrive at the courthouse on horseback.
+Instead, he showed up Monday as a passenger in a pickup truck that had a horse trailer on the back.

+Griffin is charged with two misdemeanors: entering and remaining in a restricted building or grounds and disorderly and disruptive conduct in a restricted building or grounds.

-Griffin's attorneys, David Smith and Nicholas Smith, say hundreds if not thousands of other people did exactly what Griffin did on Jan.
+Griffin's attorneys say hundreds if not thousands of other people did exactly what Griffin did on Jan.
 6 and haven't been charged with any crimes.

 “The evidence will show that the government selected Griffin for prosecution based on the fact that he gave a speech and led a prayer at the Capitol, that is, selected him based on protected expression,” they wrote.